MICA-MNI/micapipe/SERVER_DEPLOYMENT.md

 ```

 ### Issue 2: No Sudo Rights
-- Use `./build_no_sudo.sh` instead of regular build scripts
+- All build scripts automatically detect writable directories
-- The script will automatically detect writable directories
+- No manual configuration needed for non-sudo environments

 ### Issue 3: FSL Python Installation Failure
 - The Dockerfile has been updated with fallback handling